piyushjaiswal98/Zendesk-Coding-Challenge/README.md

 2.)
 React App

 ## Node API
 The Node APIs fetch data directly from the zendesk servers.
-Users need to specify their {emai:password} as a Base64 encoded string in the Authorization headers of the APIs.
+Users need to specify their {email:password} as a Base64 encoded string in the Authorization headers of the APIs.
 This is required to facilitate Basic Auth on Zendesk server.<br/>
 There is an encoder provided in the `index.js` file.
 ```
 let data = 'email:address:password';